fynnfluegge/aws-cdk-go-templates/cognito-httpapi/README.md

-# Amazon Cognito to Amazon API Gateway HTTP APIs (JWT)
+# Amazon Cognito to Amazon API Gateway HTTP API (JWT)

 This example deploys a Cognito user pool and an HTTP API secured with a JWT authorizer based on the created Cognito user pool as the related Jwt audience.